 With the new year invariably come New Year's resolutions—and days or weeks later, a great deal of failure in keeping them!
-The idea of making resolutions to improve oneself is commendable, but we should carefully consider the kind of resolutions we make.
-Ronny Graham suggests that we take up godly resolutions, so that we "put on" the righteous character of the new man.
+The idea of making resolutions to improve oneself is commendable, but we should carefully consider the kind of resolutions we m. . .

 Jesus exposes the Jews' rejection of the gospel using the illustration of a king sending invitations to a wedding celebration.
 Though God is shown to be merciful and just, the invitees' character is revealed to be wanting.

 John Ritenbaugh debunks the foolish notion that it does not matter what we wear if our heart is right on the inside.
 Our clothing as well as our outward conduct must match what is going on in our inner heart or being.
 Our clothing, often symbolizing righte. . .

 The loyalty of the Laodiceans did not extend far beyond loyalty to self.
 Loyalty and friendship are inextricably bound together.

 We must avoid the world's extremes and sensual excesses in matters of dress and fashion, adopting instead humility, chastity, decency, morality, and self control.

 John Ritenbaugh, focusing upon I Peter 1:13-16, reiterates that holiness must be an indispensible characteristic of the called-out priesthood.
 This mandate markedly influences our relationships, making us servants to one another as a band of brothers and s. . .

 As future priests, we are going to be given rigorous, hands-on jobs to teach people righteousness and holiness, distinguishing between the sacred and profane.

 God's calling and predestination can be confusing, especially the verse that 'many are called, but few are chosen'.
 Why does God not just choose everyone?